Skip to content

 This single change matters more than it might sound.
 The biggest reason people quit a wearable is the friction of charging.
 A 14 day battery means you can charge it once during a Sunday morning shower and never think about it again until the following week.
 That is a meaningful change and something I've appreciated about the Whoop.

-This is the most interesting new feature and the one I am most curious to test.
+This is the most interesting new feature and it went live on my unit in late June after an app update.
 The 2.0 tracks blood pressure trends across days and habits rather than isolated readings.
 Important nuance: this is trend tracking, not a clinical replacement.
-I will get into the validation research below in the blood pressure section and will be comparing this to blood pressure readings with my home cuff.
+I compared it directly against my home arm cuff and I break down exactly how close it ran in the blood pressure section below.

 UltraLux Strap